 So far, the progression is similar to that of “Build Me up Buttercup,” which we discussed in the last chapter.
 But Radiohead throw another curveball with the C minor chord at the end of the progression.
 This is our borrowed chord.
 It’s the iv chord from the parallel minor key, G minor.
 So here’s our entire progression.

 Radiohead repeats this progression over and over, so this is a great song to listen to in order to appreciate how these chords (secondary dominants, deceptive resolutions, and borrowed chords) sound.

 The I – V/vi – IV – iv progression isn’t common, but it’s common enough that it’s led to disputes.
 Radiohead has pointed out the similarities between “Creep” and Lana Del Rey’s “Get Free,” which uses the same I V/vi IV iv progression.
 And Radiohead has already conceded partial publishing rights of “Creep” to Mike Hazlewood and Albert Hammond, who wrote the Hollies’ 1974 song “The Air That I Breathe,” which uses the same progression.

 Other Borrowed Chords In Major Keys

 iv isn’t our only borrowed-chord option.
 Louis Armstrong’s “What a Wonderful World” contains a lovely bVI.
-We’re in the key of F major, and the song borrows the Db major chord from F major.
+We’re in the key of F major, and the song borrows the Db major chord from F minor.